Virtual Cockpit

 - Manual Override: Tap controls to compare GPS vs sensor readings

-- Kollsman Knob: Adjustable altimeter pressure (QNH/GPS/QFE modes) with number pad popup
+- Kollsman Knob: Adjustable altimeter pressure (QNH/GPS/QFE modes) with number pad popup, altitude entry with back-calculation

 - Speed Units: Knots (KTS), Miles per Hour (MPH), or Kilometers per Hour (KPH)

-- Trip Recording: Records your track to Google Earth KML files (crash-safe)
+- Flight Data Recorder: Records your track and full sensor data to KML files (crash-safe)

 - Barometric Backup: Altitude and vertical speed from barometer when GPS unavailable